matthiasn/clojure-system-book/manuscript/Testing.md

 ![](images/testing/travis-ci.png)

-**[TravisCI](https://travis-ci.org/matthiasn/systems-toolbox)** quite easy to use.
+**[TravisCI](https://travis-ci.org/matthiasn/systems-toolbox)** is quite easy to use.
 Once you've signed up, all you need to do is add a YAML file named `.travis.yml` to your repository.
 In the case of the systems-toolbox, it looks as follows:

 ~~~
 language: clojure